 But although caregiver burden has previously been studied in humans looking after other humans, it has rarely – if ever – been addressed in the case of pet owners or veterinarians.

-That being said, many pet owners think of their animal companions as legitimate family members, and previous studies have shown that veterinarians are exposed to the same high levels of stress that other healthcare professionals face.
+That being said, many pet owners think of their animal companions as legitimate family members, and

 Taking this into account, Dr. Mary Beth Spitznagel – in collaboration with colleagues from the Kent State University in Ohio – investigated the link between caregiver burden among owners of pets diagnosed with a chronic or terminal illness and the risk of anxiety and depression.